What is Safeguarding?

-- Equal Opportunities and Diversity policies
+- Equal opportunities and Diversity policies

-An organisation also needs a designated safeguarding worker who is trained to handle any disclosures.
+An organisation also needs a designated safeguarding worker who is trained to handle any disclosures

 What resources are available to help me?

-- Developing policies
+- Writing policies & procedures

 Managing Allegations against those who work with children & young people

 The procedure for managing allegations against those who work with children & young people is available on the Solihull Safeguarding Boards website.
-Link to procedures.

 The Solihull LSCB can provide advice, guidance and training to organisations who want to improve their safeguarding arrangements.